google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/how-push-works.md

 ![When your server wishes to send a push message, it makes a web push protocol request to a push service.](./images/svgs/server-to-push-service.svg)

-## Step 3: Push Event on the Users Device
+## Step 3: Push Event on the User's Device

-Once we've sent a push message, the push service will keep your message on it's server until one of following events occur:
+Once we've sent a push message, the push service will keep your message on its server until one of following events occurs:

-1. The device comes online and the push service can deliver the message.
+1. The device comes online and the push service delivers the message.
 1. The message expires.
-If this occurs the push service removes the message from it's queue and it'll never be delivered.
+If this occurs the push service removes the message from its queue and it'll never be delivered.

 When the push service does deliver a message, the browser will receive the message, decrypt any